-Populations across Ethiopia, particularly in the Amhara and Oromia regions, continue to be at risk due to clashes between armed groups and government forces, as well as inter-communal violence.
+Populations across Ethiopia continue to be at risk due to clashes between armed groups and government forces, as well as inter-communal violence.
 Populations in the Tigray region continue to endure war crimes and crimes against humanity despite a peace agreement.

 Long-standing grievances and recurrent human rights abuses by government forces and armed groups in Ethiopia have caused multiple conflicts to flare since Prime Minister Abiy Ahmed rose to power in 2018.
-Hundreds of thousands of civilians have been killed, particularly in the Amhara, Oromia and Tigray regions, and 4.5 million people have been displaced.
+Hundreds of thousands of civilians have been killed, particularly in the Amhara, Oromia and Tigray regions, and over 3 million people remain displaced due to conflict.
 Inter-communal and inter-religious violence, as well as regional border disputes, also continue.
 Conflict and climate factors have driven a massive humanitarian crisis, leaving 21.4 million people in need of assistance.

 From November 2020 – 2022 the ENDF and its allies, including the Eritrean Defense Forces (EDF), also fought in an armed conflict with the Tigray Defense Forces (TDF).
 The fighting began in the Tigray region and subsequently spread to neighboring Afar and Amhara regions in July 2021.
 War crimes and/or crimes against humanity were committed by all parties to the conflict, with several UN bodies, including the International Commission of Human Rights Experts on Ethiopia (ICHREE), and international human rights groups documenting indiscriminate bombings, ethnic-based killings, forced displacement, destruction of cultural heritage and systematic destruction of food, water and health infrastructure.
 According to Refugees International, between 40 to 50 percent of women and girls in Tigray experienced sexual violence during the conflict, with 80 percent of victims reporting rape and/or gang rape by armed groups.

 Despite the signing of a cessation of hostilities agreement (CoHA) on 2 November 2022 between the federal government and the regional governing Tigray People’s Liberation Front (TPLF), abuses by the EDF and Fano, an ethnic Amhara militia, have continued in Tigray, including sexual violence and extrajudicial killings of civilians.
 The ICHREE’s warnings of an imminent risk of atrocity crimes went unheeded when the UN Human Rights Council failed to renew the Commission’s mandate in October 2023.
 Amnesty International and Human Rights Watch have found that Amhara regional forces and militia, including the Fano, and the EDF are responsible for the ethnic cleansing of Tigrayans from Western Tigray, with ENDF complicity.
-Furthermore, the Office of the UN High Commissioner for Human Rights (OHCHR) has reported that government forces, EDF and myriad militias killed at least 1,351 civilians from January 2023 – January 2024.
-OHCHR also documented the killing of at least 248 civilians and destruction of civilian infrastructure, including schools and hospitals, by drone strikes in Amhara and Oromia between 4 August and 31 December 2023.
+According to the Office of the UN High Commissioner for Human Rights (OHCHR), the ENDF, EDF and myriad militias killed at least 1,351 civilians from January 2023 – January 2024.

 In April 2023 the federal government announced plans to integrate regional militia forces into the federal army and police, prompting fears of a loss of regional autonomy and vulnerability to attacks by armed groups.
 Protests against the measure in Amhara led to intense clashes between the Fano and ENDF.
-The UN and international human rights groups have documented mass arbitrary arrests and drone strikes targeting civilian areas by both parties to the conflict, while ENDF forces have killed civilians during searches for Fano members and systematically targeted health facilities, workers and patients.
+The UN and international human rights groups have documented violations and abuses by the federal government, including mass arbitrary arrests, drone strikes targeting civilian areas, killings of civilians during searches for Fano members and systematic targeting of health facilities, workers and patients in Amhara region amid ongoing clashes.
+According to Ethiopian Human Rights Commission (EHRC), at least 115 civilians were killed between September and December 2024.

 A history of impunity and lack of effective transitional justice for human rights abuses perpetrated under successive ruling parties has exacerbated grievances.
-Calls from victims and survivors of the most recent violence for the country’s Transitional Justice Policy to include international elements were not heeded, reducing trust in the domestic accountability process.
+Victims and survivors of the most recent violence called for the country’s Transitional Justice Policy to include international elements however, these were not heeded, reducing trust in the domestic accountability process.
+The targeting of human rights organizations further erodes trust.
 The non-renewal of the ICHREE incentivizes the federal government to further entrench impunity and undermines victims and survivors’ hopes for justice.
-Given ongoing conflicts, it is imperative for all parties to pursue conflict resolution tracks before implementing transitional justice initiatives to allow for a holistic and inclusive process.
+Given ongoing conflicts, it is imperative for all parties to pursue conflict resolution tracks before implementing transitional justice initiatives to allow for a holistic, inclusive and long-lasting process.

 While meaningful steps to implement the CoHA and enable the unfettered delivery of aid have been taken, the process must continue in good faith.
 The EDF should immediately withdraw from Ethiopia.